lindymckee/HagfishTranscriptomics/README.md

    - Endosome regulatory proteins used in biofilament assembly [~50% identity]

-      - Rab-GAP TBC domain-containing protein (Esox lucius)
+      - Rab-GAP TBC domain-containing protein in *Esox lucius*

-      - ALMS_motif domain-containing protein (Monodelphis domestica)
+      - ALMS_motif domain-containing protein in *Monodelphis domestica*

 Additional genes upregulated in slime glands in comparison to only skin cells include: